blm849/networkcontainertesting/README.md

 2. Check your image is running.
 Enter: docker images
 3. Create a container with your image.
 Enter: docker run --name networkcontainertesting -p 80:8080 -d networkcontainertesting
 4. In your browser, enter: http://localhost
-5. In your browser, enter: http://localhost/hello (Broken)
+5. In your browser, enter: http://localhost/useless
 6. In your browser, enter: http://localhost/random
+7. In your browser, enter: http://localhost/fox
-7. If you have any problems, see if it is running.
+8. If you have any problems, see if it is running.
 Enter: docker ps
-8. Now stop the container.
+9. Now stop the container.
 Get the container id by running: docker ps
-9. You can stop it by entering: _docker stop ID_ where ID is either the container id or the name of the container (i.e.networkcontainertesting)
+10. You can stop it by entering: _docker stop ID_ where ID is either the container id or the name of the container (i.e.networkcontainertesting)

 ### Step 3: To test it in an IBM Kubernetes cluster